Mraj101/Mraj101/README.md

 - 👋 Hi, I’m @Mraj101
-- 👀 I’m interested in full stack web developement with django in the backend and Native Android development
+- 👀 I’m interested in the whole of technology, to be specific i like big systems such as:Linux or different os'es and want to be part of it one day
-- 🌱 I’m currently learning Android developement...
+- 🌱 I’m currently learning Web developement...
 - 💞️ I’m looking to collaborate and learn both in android projects and web development project based on django
-- 📫 How to reach me? very easy here is my email: mrajhasnain101@gmail.com
+- 📫 How to reach me? here is my email: mrajhasnain101@gmail.com

--

 <!---
 Mraj101/Mraj101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.